DaveBackus/Data_Bootcamp/website/content/bootcamp_mainpage.md

 # Data Bootcamp

 A course at **NYU Stern** exploring **economic and financial data** with the **Python** programming language.
-The course was developed by Stern faculty and students with the assistance and support of executives at Amazon.
-The immediate goal is to train students to succeed as summer interns and full-time employees of technology companies, but the same skills are valued in finance, marketing, consulting, media, and other areas.
+The course was developed by Stern faculty and students with the assistance and support of executives at **Amazon**.
+The immediate goal is to train students to succeed as summer interns and full-time employees of technology companies, but the same **skills** are valued in finance, marketing, consulting, media, and other areas.
 We think of it as literacy for the modern age and a selling point in finding a job.

 More concretely, the course is designed to (i) introduce students to sources of economic, financial, and business data and (ii) give programming newbies a sense of how modern software -- in this case Python -- makes life easier and more interesting.
 We'll let data speak for itself.
 As for coding: It's a skill that opens doors to new **career opportunities**.
 You can do lots of things in Excel, but if you value your time -- and you should -- you'll find you can do more, and do it more quickly, with a modern programming language.
-We like to say we do it because **we're lazy**, laziness being a synonym here for efficiency.
-A former student with strong programming skills manages people who can't code and worries that this course will make him obsolete.
+We like to say we do it because we're lazy, laziness being a synonym here for efficiency.
 There's more on our [FAQ](http://databootcamp.nyuecon.com/bootcamp_faq).

 **Quick links:**  [Book](https://www.gitbook.com/book/davebackus/test/details) | [Syllabus](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_syllabus.pdf) | [Project Guide](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Documents/bootcamp_project.pdf) | Discussion Groups ([UG](https://groups.google.com/forum/#!forum/nyu_data_bootcamp_ug) | [MBA](https://groups.google.com/forum/#!forum/nyu_data_bootcamp_mba))